Region of Eastern Denmark: Creation and responsibilities

 The Region of Eastern Denmark was created as a result of the healthcare reforms approved by the Danish government on 15 November 2024.
 The division of Zealand between two health regions led to an unequal distribution of health resources, which the merger aims to overcome.
 The act establishing the new region was signed into law on 20 June 2025.

 Healthcare will be the main responsibility of the regional administration.
 In 2025, healthcare expenditures accounted for over 95% of Danish regional budgets.
 The region's responsibilities will include the management of hospitals, the integration of somatic and psychiatric care, and the planning and financing of primary care services delivered by general practitioners.
 The region will also be responsible for delivering specialized home nursing, rehabilitation, and local acute care, which are currently municipal responsibilities.

 Beyond healthcare, other responsibilities of the region will include providing social services for citizens with special needs; soil remediation and groundwater protection; mining; climate neutrality; youth and adult education; and regional bus and rail public transport in concert with Movia, the regional transit agency.
 The municipality of Bornholm operates its own transit agency, BAT.

 Regional council

-The regional council of Eastern Denmark will have 47 members.
-Its first regional council will be elected in November 2025.
-Before the new region comes into effect on 1 January 2027, the regional council of Eastern Denmark will act as a preparatory committee, while the existing Capital and Zealand regional councils will continue to handle their operational tasks through the end of 2026.
+The regional council of Eastern Denmark has 47 members.
+Its first regional council was one of four regional councils elected in November 2025.
+Before the new region comes into effect on 1 January 2027, the regional council of Eastern Denmark will act as a preparatory committee, while the existing Capital and Zealand regional councils, elected in 2021, will continue to handle their operational tasks through the end of 2026 until the Region of Eastern Denmark begins its work in 2027.